grantmacken/newBase60/README.md

 [canonical link element](https://en.wikipedia.org/wiki/Canonical_link_element)
 in your html documents if the document can be reached using the expanded archive URL

+# Building From Source

 ## Requirements

 This repo contains some bash scripts, and uses common gnu utilities, included in most nix based distros.
+ - docker: - to run fresh eXist instances
  - git, grep, sed
  - make:   - to build and test
- - docker: - to run eXist
  - prove: - to run tests
  - curl:  - to make http request to eXist